 how the findings should be presented - for example, an Investigator will often be required to present the findings in the form of a report;

-who the findings should be reported to and who to contact for further direction if unexpected issues arise or advice is needed.
+to whom the findings should be reported, and who to contact for further direction if unexpected issues arise or advice is needed.

 The Investigator will be asked to submit a report within 20 working days of appointment.